wso2-extensions/esb-connector-salesforcewaveanalytics/src/test/INTEGRATION_TEST.md

                 defaultAssetName                     -   Name of the default asset. canBeSharedExternally                -   Whether the application is shared in Communities. applicationStatus                    -   The creation status of application.

-         ######Note
+ ###### Note
  To get a attachedFileId follow the steps given below:

 * Login to your developer account.
 * Switch to classical view.
 * Go to User menu for your user name.
 * Go to My profile and click the "+" sign.
 * And select the "files".
 * Under the "MY FILES" choose Owned by me or shared with me or following and select a file.
 * You can get the attachedFilesId at the URL for example "https://ap8.salesforce.com/0690o000005szja?retUrl=%2F_ui%2Fcore%2Fchatter%2Ffiles%2FFileTabPage".
 * Extract the attachedFilesId.

- 6. Navigate to "{SALESFORCEWAVEANALYTICS_CONNECTOR_HOME}/" and run the following command. <br/>
+ 6,   Navigate to "{SALESFORCEWAVEANALYTICS_CONNECTOR_HOME}/" and run the following command. <br/>

              `$ mvn clean install -Dskip-tests=false`